 Kimberly A. Irvin-Lee is the Director of the Minority Business Assistance Center (MBAC) at the Akron Urban League.
 In her role, she assists Ohio small, minority-owned and socially and economically disadvantaged businesses with state certifications, government contract opportunities, and orchestrates necessary relationships that encourage business growth and development.

-Prior to her role, Irvin-Lee started her career as a Business Counselor within the MBAC, providing counseling services, business opportunities and helping Ohio small businesses and entrepreneurs reach their full potential.
-She was the Director of the Connect Your Community computer training program, she implemented and facilitated the AUL Construction Apprenticeship Program and the Construction Training Program.
+Prior to her current role, Irvin-Lee started her career as a Business Counselor within the MBAC, providing counseling services, business opportunities and helping Ohio small businesses and entrepreneurs reach their full potential.
+She was the Director of the Connect Your Community computer training program, where she implemented and facilitated the AUL Construction Apprenticeship Program and the Construction Training Program.

-An Akron native, Irvin-Lee owns a small business in Cuyahoga Falls, Ohio and enjoys traveling, working with youth and spending time with her husband, Rex, 6 children, 13 grandchildren & family and friends.
+An Akron native, Irvin-Lee owns a small business in Cuyahoga Falls, Ohio and enjoys traveling, working with youth and spending time with her husband, Rex, 6 children, 13 grandchildren, family and friends.